Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 What rights does my loved one have as a resident of long-term or residential care facility?

 Just as South Carolina law expressly protects vulnerable adults, the law also provides a resident bill of rights for residents of long-term care facilities.
-This bill of rights expressly, which essentially requires residents to be given care consistent with their privacy, dignity, and respect.
+This bill of rights expressly requires residents to be given care consistent with their privacy, dignity, and respect.
 Here is a link to the full bill of rights: https://www.scstatehouse.gov/code/t44c081.php

 What are common cases alleging Columbia nursing home abuse or neglect?